Krafton: 5minlab Corporation

 5minlab is a South Korean company founded in 2013, known for developing Smash Legends, Baam Squad, Toy Clash, among others.
 It is also known for developing live Q&A broadcast systems and providing AR/VR software and content to large corporations and broadcast companies.
 This company was acquired by Krafton in February 2022.

+Notable games developed by 5minlab after its acquisition by Krafton include Kill the Crows, a fast-paced top-down western arena shooter, and Private Military Manager.
+The studio is currently developing Dinkum Together, a multiplayer spin-off of the life simulation game Dinkum, by James Bendon.
+In February 2025, it was announced that Krafton had acquired publishing rights for all titles within the Dinkum IP.

 Neon Giant

-In November 2022, it was announced Krafton had acquired the Uppsala-based developer of The Ascent, Neon Giant.
+In November 2022, it was announced that Krafton had acquired Neon Giant, the Uppsala-based developer of The Ascent.

+Krafton Montreal Studio

+Krafton had opened Krafton Montreal Studio, its first Canadian studio, in February 2023.
+As its first game, the studio is developing a game based on the South Korean fantasy novel The Bird That Drinks Tears by Lee Yeongdo.

+Tango Gameworks

+On August 11, 2024, Krafton announced their purchase of Tango Gameworks and the intellectual property rights to Hi-Fi Rush from Microsoft Gaming following the studio's closure earlier that June.
+The development studio acts as Krafton's first video game subsidiary based in Japan, with the rights to previous Tango games remaining with Microsoft Gaming's ZeniMax Media division.
+Following the acquisition, Krafton plans "to continue developing the Hi-Fi Rush IP and explore future projects", while also forged a strategic partnership with Microsoft, including help integrate Tango among the others Krafton's studios and support future Hi-Fi Rush projects.

+InZOI Studio

+In early 2025, it was announced that Krafton had founded InZOI Studio, the development studio behind the simulation game InZOI.

+JofSoft

+In June 2025, Krafton announced its first Steam publisher sale, including Pizza Bandit by Korean / USA indie studio JofSoft, confirming that the studio has recently joined Krafton.

+Eleventh Hour Games

+On the 25th July 2025, Krafton announced that it had acquired Last Epoch developer Eleventh Hour Games.
+The initial purchase price was $96 million.

 Defunct subsidiaries

 L-Time Games

 L-Time Games was founded in June 2009.
 The company attracted a ₩2 billion and a ₩5 billion investment from Knet Investment Partners and IMM Investments, respectively.
 L-Time Games was acquired by and merged into Bluehole in January 2014.

 Maui Games

 Maui Games was a mobile game developer founded in 2013 by Woonghee Cho, previously head of business development for Neowiz.
 Bluehole Studio announced on 16 January 2015 that they were acquiring the company, which was completed in October that year.
 At Bluehole's January 2017 shareholders' meeting, it was decided that Maui Games would enter liquidation, which was effective immediately.
 Nine staff members of Maui Games, a fraction of that company's total employee count, were reemployed directly within Bluehole.